tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 - [Web Development - Executive Briefing](https://app.pluralsight.com/library/courses/web-development-executive-briefing)

-If you have completed everything, and are keen to get started, make a head start on what we will be covering next week.
+If you have completed everything above, make a head start on what we will be covering next week.

 Watch the following video series on Pluralsight that explains the internet, HTML, CSS, and JavaScript from a big-picture perspective.

+- [HTML, CSS, and JavaScript: The Big Picture](https://app.pluralsight.com/library/courses/html-css-javascript-big-picture/)

   You only need to watch the first three modules:

-- [HTML, CSS, and JavaScript: The Big Picture](https://app.pluralsight.com/library/courses/html-css-javascript-big-picture/)

   - [ ] Course Overview
   - [ ] Why You Should Care About How the Web Works